Seiten

 In the final step, future employees must go through the consular procedure in which the actual L-1 visa is issued (exceptions are only status extension or change of status procedures within the USA).
 The application is then usually made as part of a personal interview at the relevant US consulate in the home country.

-Companies that meet certain access requirements can obtain a so-called L-Blanket registration for the group of companies and thus L-Blanket Visa in a simplified procedure for their employees.
+Companies that meet certain access requirements can obtain a so-called L-Blanket registration for the group of companies and thus L-Blanket visa in a simplified procedure for their employees.

 How long does it take to apply for an L-1 visa?